Menu Close

 CDM was more offensive than NCM.
 Gandhi wanted Britishers to use force.
 It would have challenged the myth of ‘benevolent despotism’.
 In case British state does not use force, it meant ‘collapse of the state’, if it uses force, it meant the collapse of its hegemony.

 Since the strategy of CDM has put colonial state in dilemma, expressed by Viceroy as ‘dammed if you do and dammed if you don’t.’
 It took them time to decide the arrest of Gandhi.
 This permitted Gandhi to complete his march.
 Once Gandhi completed his march, similar marches were organized.
 It became impossible for state not to arrest Gandhi.
 Arrest of Gandhi led to more rigorous protests.
 Ultimately government had no option but to release Gandhi.
 This has shown the victory of Gandhi.
 CDM ended in Gandhi-Irwin pact 1931, where govt. had accepted almost all of the demands of Gandhi.
-It strengthened 1) Credibility of Congress 2) It has elevated Congress at a equal footing with govt.
+It strengthened credibility of Congress, and also elevated it to an equal footing with govt.

 Gandhi’s demands

 Known as most un-Gandhian, least controlled & most militant.
-Gandhi allowed the use of force for self-defense.
-Gandhi held that use of force is justified against the stronger and well equipped aggressor.
+In Quit India Movement, Gandhi allowed the use of force for self-defense.
+Gandhi held that use of force is justified against the stronger and well-equipped aggressor.

 Gandhi called for ‘Do or Die’ but do not remain alive to see the country in the state of slavery.
 Gandhi held that nations survive when people are ready to die for nation.
 He mentioned that any delay in freedom will be injurious and humiliating.